2017 Competition Films

 Jennifer Brea is an active Harvard PhD student about to marry the love of her life when suddenly her body starts failing her.
 Hoping to shed light on her strange symptoms, Jennifer grabs a camera and films the darkest moments unfolding before her eyes as she is derailed by M.E. (commonly known as Chronic Fatigue Syndrome), a mysterious illness some still believe is “all in your head.

 Some think an in vitro fertilization contest sounds crazy, but countless Americans desperate to start a family believe this social media experiment is their only hope.
+Oscar-nominated director Amanda Micheli explores universal themes of desire and loss through her intimate portrait of the diverse individuals – from a devoutly Catholic Latino couple in Texas to a lesbian Lady Gaga Impersonator in New York – determined to have a baby against all odds.

 Brooke Guinan is the first openly transgender firefighter in New York City.
 As a third-generation firefighter, Brooke has a passion for heroism that runs in her blood.